banditkroot/weetwitch/README.md

     /viewers
 Print the numbers of viewers of the current channel if it's live

+    /follow
+Follow the current channel.

+    /unfollow
+Unfollow the current channel.

 ##Join channel and launching stream :
 After a whostream command, you can enter the number of the channel list for joining the channel and launching the stream automatically.